Early Modern Irish

-Early Modern Irish (Gaeilge Chlasaiceach) represented a transition between Middle Irish and Modern Irish.
+Early Modern Irish (Gaeilge Chlasaiceach) was a transitional language between Middle Irish and Modern Irish.
 Its literary form, Classical Gaelic, was used in Ireland and Scotland from the 13th to the 18th century.

 Classical Gaelic

 Classical Gaelic or Classical Irish (Gaoidhealg) was a shared literary form of Gaelic that was in use by poets in Scotland and Ireland from the 13th century to the 18th century.

-Although the first written signs of Scottish Gaelic having diverged from Irish appear as far back as the 12th century annotations of the Book of Deer, Scottish Gaelic did not have a separate standardised form and did not appear in print on a significant scale until the 1767 translation of the New Testament into Scottish Gaelic; however, in the 16th century, John Carswell's Foirm na n-Urrnuidheadh, an adaptation of John Knox's Book of Common Order, was the first book printed in either Scottish or Irish Gaelic.
+Although the first written signs of Scottish Gaelic having diverged from Irish appear as far back as the annotations, dated to the early 12th century, in the Book of Deer, Scottish Gaelic did not have a separate standardised form and did not appear in print on a significant scale until the 1767 translation of the New Testament into Scottish Gaelic; however, in the 16th century, John Carswell's Foirm na n-Urrnuidheadh, an adaptation of John Knox's Book of Common Order, was the first book printed in either Scottish or Irish Gaelic.

 Before that time, the vernacular dialects of Ireland and Scotland were considered to belong to a single language, and in the late 12th century a highly formalized standard variant of that language was created for the use in bardic poetry.
 The standard was created by medieval Gaelic poets based on the vernacular usage of the late 12th century and allowed a lot of dialectal forms that existed at that point in time, but was kept conservative and had been taught virtually unchanged throughout later centuries.
 The grammar and metrical rules were described in a series of grammatical tracts and linguistic poems used for teaching in bardic schools.